smeenka/foc-simple/README.md

 In this way the library can stay very generic.

-Note that the current control loop, with the feedback of  current sensors, is not yet implemented.
+Note that the current control loop, with the feedback of  current sensors, is not yet fully implemented.

 # Layers